 - My Cash

 |Share / Print / Sitemap|

 Getting Your Teen to Creditworthiness

 Every year nearly 10 million adults will default on their credit cards.
 Will your child eventually be one of them?
 Your teen will eventually get their own credit card; why not give them the foundation for responsibly managing their credit?

 For most of their lives teens are exposed to the wonderful magic of plastic money.
 They see us pulling credit cards out of our wallets and swiping them every day and they give it no thought, except that it can buy wonderful things.
 There probably isn’t a parent on the planet who hasn’t heard the following exchange:

 Teen: “Mom, I need some money to go to the store.”

 Of course, you can’t fault your teen.
 That’s all they know.
-It’s also why, you need to start teaching your teen about credit and how it works before they go off on their own.
-Because they will get a credit card at some point, and unless they’ve been tutored in the basic principles of financial responsibility, they may find themselves on an early path to financial ruin.
-The time to teach your teen financial responsibility is not when they think they’re ready for a credit card; but well before then in order to build the proper foundation for handling credit.
+It’s also why you need to start teaching your teen about credit and how it works before they go off on their own.
+They will get a credit card at some point and, unless they’ve been tutored in the basic principles of financial responsibility, they may find themselves on an early path to financial ruin.
+The time to teach your teen financial responsibility is not when they think they’re ready for a credit card; but well before then to build the proper foundation for handling credit.
 Here’s how to lay the foundation for the proper use of credit: